josiemundi/knative-bitcoin-websocket-eventsource/README.md

-# Blockchain Transactions Event Streaming
+# Stream Blockchain Transactions as CloudEvents
 This project contains the files to build an application that connects to a websocket and streams transaction messages as CloudEvents to a sink.
 The message stream data is from the blockchain.info WebSocket API and sends information about new bitcoin transactions in real-time.
 You can find more information about this service at the following [link](https://www.blockchain.com/api/api_websocket).

 This application is used as part of another [tutorial](https://github.com/josiemundi/knative-web-event-display) on Knative eventing.